The Races of Europe (Ripley book)

-While not substantiating this claim, Ripley writes on page 119 that a child's eye color favors the eye color of the father and writes regarding the overall influence of paternal descent:

-"One law alone, to which we have already made reference, seems to be verified.
-It is this; viz., that types, which are combinations of separate traits, are rarely if ever stable in a single line through several generations.
-The physical characteristics are transmitted in independence of one another in nine cases out of ten.
-The absolute necessity of studying men in large masses, in order to counteract this tendency is by this fact rendered imperative."

 Ripley's book, written to help finance his children's education, became very well respected in anthropology, renowned for its careful writing and careful compilation (and criticism) of the data of many other anthropologists in Europe and the United States.
 Ripley based his conclusions about race by correlating anthropometric data with geographical data, paying special attention to the use of the cephalic index, which at the time was considered a well-established measure.
 From this and other socio-geographical factors, Ripley classified Europeans into three distinct races: